claudiawiese/COPD_death_rates/README.md

 ### Installation instructions
-The project was done with Jupyter notebook 6.5.4. using Anaconda 3
+The project was done with Jupyter notebook 6.5.4. using the Anaconda Navigator 2.5.1

 Python 3.11.5 was used for the project.